Identifying a coercive controlling relationship...

 -

-Threats to hurt or kill
+Threatening to hurt or kill

 -

-Threats to harm a child
+Threatening to harm a child

 -

-Threats to reveal or publish private information (e.g. threatening to 'out' someone)
+Threatening to reveal or publish private information

 -

-Threats to hurt or physically harming a family pet
+Threatening to hurt or physically harming a family pet

 -